odoo/documentation/website/optimize/seo.rst

-When a visitor lands for the first time on your website (e.g. yourwebsite.com/shop), they may automatically be redirected to a translated version according to their browser language preference: (e.g. yourwebsite.com/fr\_FR/shop).
+When a visitor lands for the first time on your website (e.g. yourwebsite.com/shop), they may automatically be redirected to a translated version according to their browser language preference (e.g. yourwebsite.com/fr\_FR/shop).

 Next time, it keeps a cookie of the current language to avoid any redirection.